London

 Prof. Gary Will

-ART 300 counts as a studio art elective, and will also generate additional projects towards senior portfolios, while encouraging students to work both individually and in teams.
-Students taking this course will learn to utilize a unique set of creative thinking ’tools’ presented to them as a central part of the Creative Strategy syllabus.
+ART300 Creative Strategy in Graphic Design will also encourage students to work both individually and in teams.
+Everyone taking this course will learn to utilize a unique set of creative thinking ’tools’.

-Prerequisite: ART 305.
-Graphic Design majors will be given priority for seats on this course, followed by minors, (juniors and seniors only).
+Graphic Design majors and minors will be given priority seating on this course, followed by any other interested students who are looking for an elective/upper-level course.

 ENG 302 Travel Writing (BCC W2)